Dhiraj-989/Beyondchats-assignment/README.md

 Architecture
 ![Architecture of evaluation pipeline_page-0001](https://github.com/user-attachments/assets/800ea3eb-9e43-4863-a7ea-985ec0b87ea7)

-## Why This Approach
+## Why This Approach ?

 I kept the solution simple and easy to understand:
 - Fully local and lightweight
 - No external API calls
 - No embeddings or heavy ML models
 - Uses fast string-based checks
-- Easy to read, modify, and extend

 ---